terodox/terodox.tech/content/posts/2020-02-09--aws-cdk-gotchas/index.md

 ## Type definitions are your friend

 I personally use VS Code for my development environment.
-The main benefit of doing this with the CDK is clicking through to the Type Definitions for each resource.
+The main benefit of doing this with the CDK is "clicking through" to the Type Definitions for each resource.
 On a mac Command Click (⌘ + Click), on Windows Ctrl Click (Ctrl + Click), and you will be whisked away to the magical kingdom of knowledge!

 I've found it most fruitful to look for the `constructor` of the resource I'm creating.
 Then click through again to the `Props` for the resource.
 As an example: